mykelalvis/FT/Traveller/WORKING/The Traveller Book.md

 kilometers (or 100 mm in scale).
 4. Units: Individual starships, nonstarships, and small craft.
-Intruder Player Turn-
-Game Designers' Workshop
+Intruder Player Turn-Game Designers' Workshop
 GAME TURN SEQUENCE

 A Intruder Movement.
 The intruder moves his ships using the movement, gravity, and other applicable rules.
 Ordnance (missiles and sand) which he has launched in previous game turns is moved at the same time.